Last Updated on June 14, 2021 by Julia Wilson

 What are cataracts?

-The lens is transparent crystalline structure encased in a capsule which sits behind the pupil and iris (the coloured part of the eye) and is made up of an outer capsule, epithelium and the lens fibres that are laid out in layers like an onion.
+The lens is a transparent crystalline structure encased in a capsule that sits behind the pupil and iris (the coloured part of the eye) and is made up of an outer capsule, epithelium and the lens fibres that are laid out in layers like an onion.

 How the lens works:

 When light enters the eye, the lens adjusts its shape to focus incoming light on to the retina, the thin, transparent layer of light-sensitive tissue which lines on the rear wall of the eye.
 The retina converts light into electrical impulses and transports them to the brain via the optic nerve.

 A cataract is a clouding/opacity of the lens, which reduces the amount of light reaching the retina which leads to vision impairment and eventually blindness.
 This is a similar effect to that of a frosted window; it is still possible to make out shapes and shadows, but not much more.